 1. Create Your Own Unique Project

-To understand how to get your music noticed, it’s important to stand out from the rest.
-In fact, it’s crucial to do so before you do anything else.
+How to get your music noticed: make it stand out from the rest.
+Seems obvious, but we forget that the first step in a successful music career is grabbing attention.
+In fact, it’s crucial to do so before you move on to anything else.

 Work on your image!
-Succeeding in the music business is just as much about promo strategy and marketing as it is about, you know, making good music.
+Succeeding in the music business is just as much about promo strategy and marketing as it is about the music these days.
 In the world of digital music distribution, you’re competing for new fans to discover you in a jam-packed space full of indie songwriters and signed artists alike.
-To get people to listen to your music, first you have to get them to click.
+To get people to listen to your music, you first have to get them to click.

 That’s why you’ve got to make sure your profile pics, album covers, and any other images associated with your online presence are on point.
 In competitive social media feeds, the visual aspect of promotion is more critical than ever.
 High-quality images that say something about who you are play a pivotal role in capturing the attention of potential fans, talent scouts, record companies, indie labels, and influencers.
 By incorporating eye-catching imagery into blog posts, album release promotions, and new single announcements, independent artists can enhance their discoverability.